Gimbal for GoPro – 5 Best Image Stabilizers [Tested & Reviewed]

 7.3

-INKEE Falcon Plus stabilizer is compatible with almost all GoPro cameras, starting from Hero 5 to Hero 11 models and more.
+The INKEE Falcon Plus stabilizer is compatible with almost all GoPro cameras, ranging from the Hero 5 to the Hero 11 models and beyond.

-It weighs only 300g and can support weight up to recommended 200g.
-Apart from that, there is an extra extension rod, which you can use to adjust the shot angle and distance.
+It weighs only 300g and can support a recommended weight of up to 200g.
+Furthermore, there is an additional extension rod that allows you to adjust the shot angle and distance.

-The shots I made with this model were stable due to its 3 quick-responding motors and physical stabilization.
+The shots I captured with this model were stable, thanks to its three responsive motors and physical stabilization.

-Battery life is around 9 hours, but you can prolong it a bit with the USB-C cable since the battery is rechargeable.
+The battery life is about 9 hours, but you can slightly extend it by using the USB-C cable, as the battery is rechargeable.

-Depending on your needs, there are different working modes, such as follow, lock, vertical shooting, and low-angle shooting modes.
-For easier use, there is a light indicator to tell you which mode you’re currently using.
+Depending on your needs, several working modes are available, including follow, lock, vertical shooting, and low-angle shooting modes.
+To improve usability, a light indicator displays which mode you are currently using.

 Pros